| Thomas

 to be everywhere: paintings, plates, calendars, puzzles, and even

+screen savers.
 Thomas Kinkade, "Painter

 of Light" is a busy man.
 The Kinkade business empire is part